barnadenes/Web_PA/README.md

 # About

-A small web project for CodeCool Personal Assessment.
+A small web project for my CodeCool Personal Assessment.
 (Sloth Comics manga store).

 ## `DataSource`